 Character Reference Letter To Judge.
-Unfortunately, if we live long enough, someone we know will run afoul of the law...and when it does
+Sooner or later you or someone you know will run afoul of the law...and when it happens it is supremely

-it is supremely important to have friends, family and acquaintances write reference letters to the Judges presiding over the cases.
-Unsolicited testimony about how unique, important and valuable a person is to their family, employer and notable roles they play in the community can be important considerations of a judge's decision.
+important to have friends, family and acquaintances write reference letters to Judges affirming your many positive qualities to help you avoid harsh sanctions.
+Unsolicited testimony about how unique, important and valuable a person you are to your family, employer and notable roles they play in the community can be important considerations of a judge's decision.

 Will a letter result in lesser sanctions for a guilty person?
-Maybe, but you'll never know unless you submit one.
-Following is a sample Reference Letter To a Judge for your consideration.
-Please modify it to your specific need.
+Sometimes and maybe, but you'll never know unless you submit one.
+Following is a sample Reference Letter To a Judge to use as a template for writing one specific to your situation.
+Please modify it as needed.

 Honorable [Judge’s Full Name]